-Borrowings must not exceed 10 per cent. of the Net Asset Value of Acadian Global Managed Volatility Equity UCITS and must only be on a temporary basis.
+Borrowings must not exceed 10 per cent., of the Net Asset Value of Acadian Global Managed Volatility Equity UCITS and must only be on a temporary basis.

-Acadian Global Managed Volatility Equity UCITS shall only be leveraged or geared through the use of derivative instruments to a minimal extent and in any event only up to 10 per cent. of the Net Asset Value.
+Acadian Global Managed Volatility Equity UCITS shall only be leveraged or geared through the use of derivative instruments to a minimal extent and in any event only up to 10 per cent., of the Net Asset Value.

-It is intended that the Acadian Global Managed Volatility Equity UCITS will be managed to operate in normal circumstances on a long only basis.
+Acadian Global Managed Volatility Equity UCITS will use the commitment approach as a risk measurement technique to identify, monitor and manage risks It is intended that the Acadian Global Managed Volatility Equity UCITS will be managed to operate in normal circumstances on a long only basis.